-What if we told you that a simple switcheroo in your wash day routine could be the key between limp and lifeless strands and major volume?
+What if we told you that a simple switcheroo in your wash day routine could be the key between limp, lifeless strands and major volume?
 It admittedly sounds a bit far-fetched, but the reverse hair washing technique is tried and true!
 Keep reading to learn whether reverse washing is a good option for your hair type.

 You can reverse wash your hair as often as you shower.
 However, an interesting benefit of reverse hair washing is that you may find you actually need to wash less frequently since your hair doesn’t feel or look oily as quickly as it does with regular shampooing and conditioning.
 That said, feel free to experiment with the frequency of reverse washing until you find a routine that works best for you.

-Our Best Products To Reverse Wash With
+Our Best Products to Reverse Wash With

 Feeling amped about the prospects of reverse hair washing?
 Here are a few of our favorite conditioners and shampoos to help maximize the volume and shine factor.

-Matrix Total Results High Amplify Volumizing Conditioner & Shampoo
+Matrix High Amplify Volumizing Conditioner & Shampoo

-Biolage VolumeBloom Conditioner & Shampoo
+Biolage Professional Volume Bloom Conditioner & Shampoo

-Shu Uemura Art Of Hair Muroto Volume Conditioner & Shampoo for Fine Hair
+Shu Uemura Art Of Hair Muroto Volume Conditioner & Shampoo

 Kérastase Densifique Fondant Densite Conditioner & Bain Densité Shampoo